johnbhurst/nqueens/README.md

 The number of solutions for the current position is the sum of the number of solutions for the boards found by placing queens on the available positions:

 ![Next boards](doc/images/N-Queens-Example-NextBoards.svg)

+All of the programs use three functions:

+* `ok(board, col)` returns true if the column is not currently attacked on the given board.
+* `place(board, col)` returns a new board by adding a queen on the next row at the given column.
+* `solve(board)` returns the number of solutions for the given board.

+Pseudo-code for `ok()` is:

+    return cols bit at col is not set and diag1 bit at row+col is not set and diag2 bit at row-col+size-1 is not set

+Pseudo-code for `place()` is:

+    return new board of same size, with current row incremented by 1, cols with bit col set,
+      diag1 with bit row+col set,
+      diag2 with bit row-col+size-1 set

+Pseudo-code for `solve()` is:

+    return sum over col in 0..size-1 where ok(board, col) of: solve(place(board, col))